Get your access token

 {% endhint %}

 You'll need this access\_token as a bearer token in headers for all requests to our API.
-Let's see how to use this to [understand-your-general-resources](https://docs.certn.co/api/start/demo-account/understand-your-general-resources "mention").
+Let's see how to use this to [Understand your general resources](/api/start/demo-account/understand-your-general-resources.md).

 ## Errors